Late 12-0 run rallies Raptors past Mavericks

 The Raptors made 23 of 26 free throws, with Lowry sinking all eight of his foul shots.

-Mavs’ Dirk Nowitzki scored 18 but had only five points in the second half.
-Deron Williams scored 13 on four-of-15 shooting, and Dallas shot only 38.4 percent.
+Mavs power forward Dirk Nowitzki scored 18 but had only five points in the second half.
+Point guard Deron Williams scored 13 on 4-of-15 shooting, and Dallas shot only 38.4 percent.

 ”We have gotten back to defense,“ Casey said. ”That’s what it takes to get to get wins in this league.
 It takes defensive commitment from every player on the team.